theupdateframework/pep-on-pypi-with-tuf/README.rst

 * Online key: A key that MUST be stored on the PyPI server infrastructure.
   This is usually to allow automated signing with the key.
-However, an attacker who compromises PyPI infrastructure will be able to read these keys.
+However, an attacker who compromises [LV: insert 'the'] PyPI infrastructure will be able to read these keys.

-* Offline key: A key that MUST be stored off the PyPI infrastructure.
+* Offline key: A key that MUST be stored off [LV: replace 'off' with 'independent of'] the PyPI infrastructure.
 This prevents automated signing with the key.
-An attacker who compromises PyPI infrastructure will not be able to immediately read these keys.
+An attacker who compromises [LV: the] PyPI infrastructure will not be able to immediately read these keys.

 * Threshold signature scheme: A role can increase its resilience to key